Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps: The basics of diagnostic transport maps

 \begin{lemma} Fix \(x \in \mathcal{X}\) and assume that the initial predictive CDF \(\hat F(\cdot \mid x)\) is strictly increasing and continuous in \(y\).
 For every \(y \in \mathcal{Y}\),

 \end{lemma}

-Lemma \ref{le1} shows that recalibrating the base CDF model $\hat{F}(\cdot \mid x)$ is equivalent to estimating a family $\{G_x : x \in \mathcal{X} \}$ of {\em diagnostic transport maps}
+Lemma \ref{lem:oracle-intro} shows that recalibrating the base CDF model $\hat{F}(\cdot \mid x)$ is equivalent to estimating a family $\{G_x : x \in \mathcal{X} \}$ of {\em diagnostic transport maps}

-with $G_x(\alpha):=G(\alpha\mid x)$, which transforms the original probabilities into calibrated probabilities for every $\alpha \in [0,1]$ and $x \in \mathcal{X}$. \\
+with $G_x(\alpha):=G(\alpha\mid x)$, which transforms the original probabilities into calibrated probabilities for every $\alpha \in [0,1]$ and $x \in \mathcal{X}$.

 By regression, we can obtain an estimate of the conditional PIT-CDF $G(\cdot\mid x)$ (Equation~\ref{eq:cond-pit-cdf}) and hence an estimate of the entire family of transport maps for $x \in \mathcal X$.
-We define the recalibrated predictive distribution as follows: \begin{definition} [Recalibrated predictive distribution] The recalibrated predictive CDF of $Y$ given $x$ is defined by
+This can be done via a semi-parametric approach (see Section~\ref{subsec:semi}) or---if there is ample calibration data----via a fully nonparametric probabilistic classification and e.g. monotone neural networks (see Section 3.2 in \textcite{dey2025}.)
+In either case, we define the recalibrated predictive distribution as follows: \\